Write More Pythonic Code

 How to Use Python Lambda Functions

-In this step-by-step course, you'll learn about Python lambda functions.
+Learn about Python lambda functions.
 You'll see how they compare with regular functions and how you can use them in accordance with best practices.

-Idiomatic Python 101
+Writing Idiomatic Python

 Python 3's f-Strings: An Improved String Formatting Syntax

 As of Python 3.6, f-strings are a great new way to format strings.
 Not only are they more readable, more concise, and less prone to error than other ways of formatting, but they are also faster!
 By the end of this course, you'll know how and why to start using f-strings today.